 The Raw Food Check: Can you eat shiitake raw?

-No, Shiitake mushrooms should not be eaten raw.
+No, shiitake mushrooms should not be eaten raw.

 Culinary Synergies: Harmony on the Plate